EPCCed/20220421_GROMACS_introduction/_episodes/02-preparing-coordinate-file.md

 Adding ions to your solvated system can serve two purposes: it can help to neutralise any charge in your system; and it allows you to simulate systems with similar salt concentrations to their real-world equivalents.

+You may have noticed earlier that our system is charged.
+Here we will neutralise it by adding ions.

+Adding
-Adding ions is done in two parts: first, you need to use the ``grompp`` tool to generate a ``.tpr`` file to be used when adding ions, and then you must replace some of the recently-added solvent molecules with the necessary
+ions is done in two parts: first, you need to use the ``grompp`` tool to generate a ``.tpr`` file to be used when adding ions, and then you must replace some of the recently-added solvent molecules with the necessary